-And so the idea for Bask was born, and I set out to build a company, brand, and set of products all dedicated to the idea of getting more people to wear more sunscreen more often in an effort to reduce the instances of skin cancer diagnoses.
+And so the idea for Bask was born, and I teamed up with my wife and co-founder to build a company, brand, and set of products all dedicated to the idea of getting more people to wear more sunscreen more often in an effort to reduce the instances of skin cancer diagnoses.

 I then embarked on an incredible research phase that included the history of sunscreen; products, branding, and messaging over time; trying every product I could - I tried everything from everybody and spent way too much money on sunscreen; and talking to 50,000 people about sunscreen via phone calls, zoom interviews, surveys and focus groups over the course of 3 months.
 The insights I gathered have informed everything that we’re doing from a brand, product, and distribution perspective.

 One of the key takeaways was that sunscreen is marketed all wrong: it’s either all about getting tan and trying to achieve this unrealistic and unattainable ideal of beauty pushed by the industry; or, it’s all about clean and clinical and being safe.
 Which is good.
 Just boring.